hemant-giri2004/RestaurantManagementSystemAPI/README.md

 Welcome to the **Restaurant Management System API** — a backend project built with 💙 **Golang** and 🐘 **PostgreSQL**.
 This system lets admins manage restaurants, dishes, and users securely using **JWT tokens** and **role-based access**.

-Whether you're a developer, recruiter, or curious learner — this README will walk you through everything implemented.

 ---

 ## ✨ What This Project Does